-The designation "Union Free School District" goes back to the 1800s, when school districts in New York State (then referred to as "Common School Districts") were authorized by the State Legislature to operate elementary schools but were not authorized to operate high school programs.
-In 1853, the State Legislature authorized two or more Common School Districts to join together (thus forming a "union" between the districts) and operate a high school (thus "free" of the previous restrictions).
+The designation "Union Free School District" goes back to the 19th Century, when school districts in New York State were authorized by the State Legislature to operate elementary schools up to eighth grade but were not authorized to operate high schools.
+In 1853, the State Legislature authorized two or more districts to join together (thus forming a "union" between the districts) and operate a high school (thus "free" of the previous restrictions).
 These were called "Union Free School Districts."
-Additional legislation in 1914 created the designation "Central School District," which were authorized to operate high school programs and resulted from the joining together of any number of Common, Union Free or other Central School Districts.

 In 1908, New York State certified the Village of Kenmore's first elementary school, School #6 or Kenmore Union School, as an academic institution of the Union School District No. 1 of the Town of Tonawanda.
 This later became Union Free School District No. 1 after the construction of the district's first high school, Kenmore High School, in 1911.
 Schools operated under this name until 1973 when the name was formally changed to “Kenmore-Town of Tonawanda Union Free School District.”
 Learn more about the history of the Ken-Ton School District at www.ktufsd.org/OurStory.